andrey-zherikov/argparse/README.md

 ### Help styling scheme

-`Config.helpStyle` - contains help text style.
+`Config.helpStyle`—contains help text style.
 It has the following members:

 - `programName`: style for the program name.
 - `subcommandName`: style for the subcommand name.